nth-chile/gagesalzano2/_posts/2017-05-23-TazzaDOro.md

 </div>

 <figcaption>This is the typeface I designed for one of the concepts.
-Someday, I might make it into a real font.</figcaption>
+Someday, I might make it into a real font...</figcaption>

-We agreed the hand drawn type was most appropriate, but liked the cafe signage thought.
+We agreed the hand drawn type was most appropriate, but liked the idea behind the cafe signage one.
 So I refined it a bunch and tied the two ideas together.

 {{slide['end']}}

 {{slide['startmobile']}}

-I showed them a range of ideas: a hand-illustarted signature, a bad Italian Art Deco-ey one and one inspired by cafe signage of the early 20th century that I ended up making an entire typeface for I got so into it.
+I showed them a range of ideas: a hand-lettered signature, a bad Italian Art Deco-ey one and one inspired by cafe signage of the early 20th century (that I ended up making an entire typeface for I got so into it).

 {{slide['end']}}